kiran/kiranbot/content/post/2016-05-09-the-tale-of-the-cursed-operating-systems-textbook.md

 ---
 date: 2015-05-09
 title: The Tale of the Cursed Operating Systems Textbook!
-category: computers
-tags: [operating systems, networks]
+tags: [computers, operating systems, networks]
 ---

 I have a cursed operating systems textbook.
 Each chapter I read unearths a new bug in the systems I work on.